Kim Chuan Depot: Design

-The depot has a capacity to stable 70 trains and covers an area of more than 100000 m2, reaching a depth of up to 24 m at some points.
-Specifically, the main depot floor is 800 m in length, 160 m in width, and 23 m in height.
-The facility contains the main operation control centre for the Circle Line, maintenance facility, stabling areas, and ancillary facilities such as the train wash and workshops.
+Kim Chuan Depot contains the main operation control centre for the Circle Line, maintenance facility, stabling areas, and ancillary facilities such as the train wash and workshops.
 It also houses an automatic storage and retrieval system, a warehouse that stores spare parts for the rolling stocks and other equipments.
 The depot is connected to the adjacent Tai Seng Facility Building on the east side of the facility and is operated in tandem with the Tai Seng Maintenance Facility.

 The depot is accessible via an administration building along Kim Chuan Road, containing offices, a warehouse, a canteen and a 66 kilovolt substation is located above the depot.
 The remaining 3 ha of land left empty will be used for light industrial use with buildings on it up to 9 storeys high.
 The depot is located between Tai Seng station and Bartley station on the Circle Line and has 4 reception tracks: 2 tracks clockwise-bound towards Tai Seng station and 2 tracks anticlockwise-bound towards Bartley station.